mantidproject/mantid/docs/source/release/v6.0.0/diffraction.rst

    :width: 500px
    :align: right

-- **Files from ILL's instrument D1B can now be loaded**
+- **Nexus files from ILL's instrument D1B can now be loaded (see InstrumentViewer)**
 - Powder diffraction support (instruments D2B and D20) has been added to DrILL interface.
 See :ref:`DrILL documentation <DrILL-ref>` for more information.

 - **The height of the** :ref:`func-BackToBackExponential` **peak is now preserved when changing the FWHM sliders during fitting**
 - :ref:`PaalmanPingsMonteCarloAbsorption <algm-PaalmanPingsMonteCarloAbsorption>` can now use tabulated density values, and allows for overridden X Sections

-- Add ability to store multiple alternative attenuation file paths in the Pearl YAML configuration file
+- Add ability to store multiple alternative attenuation file paths in the PEARL YAML configuration file
 - Add ``sample_empty`` and ``sample_empty_scale`` into PEARL powder diffraction scripts
 - Modify filenames of XYE outputs from running a focus in the PEARL powder diffraction scripts
-- Remove ``_noatten`` workspace that was produced by the Pearl powder diffraction scripts when run with ``perform_attenuation=True``
+- Remove ``_noatten`` workspace that was produced by the PEARL powder diffraction scripts when run with ``perform_attenuation=True``
 - Speed up focus action in ISIS powder diffraction scripts by saving pre-summed empty instrument workspace during calibration step

 - :ref:`SNSPowderReduction <algm-SNSPowderReduction>` now includes several different absorption correction methods